chowlett/chowlett_release/README.md

 ## Development

-Configure the gem command so you can publish to GitHub Packages, by adding an entry to ~/.gem/credentials:
+1. Configure the gem command so you can publish to GitHub Packages, by adding an entry to ~/.gem/credentials:

 ```aiignore
 :github: Bearer <your_github_personal access_token>
 ```

 "<your_github_personal access_token>" must be the "classic" type of personal access token, not the modern "fine-grained" type (a GitHub Packages constraint).
-The token has the pattern "ghp_xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx" and must have at the "read:packages" and "write:packages" scopes.
+The token has the pattern /\Aghp_[a-zA-Z0-9]{36}\z/ and must have at the "read:packages" and "write:packages" scopes.
 Normally you will be using the same token that you used to configure the bundler (see above).

+2. Make your changes to the code.
+3. `./build-and-publish`